Political Science

 John Holzwarth.
 Assistant professor with term of political science, director of the Writing Center.
 History of political thought, contemporary normative political theory.
 PhD 2004, MA 2000 Princeton University.
 AB 1993 Colgate University.

 Todd Lochner.
-Dr. Robert B. Pamplin Jr. Associate Professor of Government.
+Dr. Robert B. Pamplin Jr. Professor of Government.
 American constitutional law, American political systems.
 PhD 2001, MA 1994 University of California at Berkeley.
 JD 1993 University of Virginia School of Law.
 BA 1990 Harvard College.

 Ellen C. Seljan.
-Associate professor of political science, director of the Data Science program.
+Professor of political science, director of the data science program.
 American politics and public policy.
 PhD 2010 University of California at San Diego.
 BA 2004 Drew University.

 Courses